Is This Accelerated BSN Program Right for Me?

-An online ABSN program at Elmhurst University is your fast track to becoming a registered nurse (RN).
+An online ABSN program at Elmhurst University is your fast track to becoming a registered nurse.
 With your prior bachelor’s degree in any discipline as your foundation, you can earn your Bachelor of Science in Nursing degree in just 16 months.
-In an online ABSN program, you’ll complete all of your coursework online, but gain hands-on experience during two campus residencies and clinicals at sites in your local area.
-Upon graduation you will be eligible to sit for the RN licensure exam (NCLEX-RN).
+In our online ABSN program, you’ll complete all of your coursework online but gain hands-on experience during two campus residencies and clinical placements.
+Upon graduation, you will be eligible to sit for the RN licensure exam (NCLEX-RN).

 What does a registered nurse do?